open5e/open5e/source/monsters/monsters_a-z/E/elf-drow.rst

 **Challenge** 1/4 (50 XP)

-**Fey Ancestry**: The drow has advantage on saving throws against being charmed, and magic can't put the drow to sleep.
+**Fey Ancestry**: The drow has advantage on saving throws against being :ref:`srd:charmed`, and magic can't put the drow to sleep.

 **Innate Spellcasting**:
 The drow's spellcasting ability is Charisma (spell save DC 11).
 It can